What Are My Colon Cancer Screening Options?

 Colon cancer screening is appropriate for:

-- Adults over 50 with an average risk for colon cancer.
-However, newer recommendations suggest screening start in the 40s.
-Talk with your doctor about what is appropriate for you.
+- Adults 45 and older with an average risk for colon cancer.
+However, talk with your doctor about what is appropriate for you.

 - Those with a personal history of colon cancer, polyps, or other related cancers at any age.